FAQ

 Common mistakes What needs context?

-Speed, TPS, finality, testnets, KRC, apps, and adoption are different topics.
+Speed, TPS, finality, testnets, apps, and adoption are different topics.

 Live network